factorialco/tentaclesql/README.md

 ]
 ```

+To see yaml example check `schemas/example.yaml`.

-### Schema definition
+### Schema definition API

-The schema endpoint needs to respond with an array of table definitions:
+The schema definition needs to respond with an array of table definitions:

 **Table:**

 - `name`: Name of the table
 - `url`: URL to retrieve the data from
+- `autodiscover`: If you want to autodiscover fields from url response
+- `result_key`: Which key should be readed for array of results
 - `fields`: List of fields / foreign keys of this table

 Each table will have an array of fields that can be raw fields or foreign key